Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 Dpdl embedded minimal C library Documentation

-Visit official Dpdl-io repository on GitHub: DpdlEngine
+Visit also the official Dpdl-io repository on GitHub for updates: DpdlEngine

 ROOT is a powerful Data Analysis Framework developed by CERN (https://root.cern/) .